rogerjefferiesEyes/angular-monorepo/README.md

-# Applitools Eyes NX Angular MonoRepo/ Cypress Example
+# Applitools Eyes NX Angular MonoRepo / Cypress Example

 This is an example for using Applitools Eyes in E2E testing for an NX Monorepo.
 Details for setting up the @applitools/eyes-cypress plugin inside of an NX Monorepo are also